ldereske/Bell-Dereske_Evans_Fugal_Rain/R_file/README.md

 Pairwise_turnover_Jaccard_fung_v4.2.2020_decon_pruned_ZOTU_full_rar_Marshall.csv
 Pairwise_turnover_grad_distance_fung_v4.2.2020_decon_pruned_ZOTU_full_rar_Marshall.csv

+### IndVal_Petri_rain_seed_comb_taxa_class.csv
+Indicator values for all ASVs in the petri experiment based off fidelity and specificity of taxa to seed endophytes or rain fungi.

+### IndVal_Field_rain_seed_comb_taxa_class.csv
+Indicator values for all ASVs in the field experiment based off fidelity and specificity of taxa to seed endophytes or rain fungi.

 ## Outputs from the comparison of OTUs to previously published OTUs
-Code run for the matching of OTUs
+Code run for the matching of ASVs to OTUs from switchgrass leaf fungal endophytes

 ```